mlibrary/about-ebc/src/content/stories/2022-08-20-why-do-readers-like-open-access-books.md

   * "Thank you for giving this for free!
 Really helps me as a student in the course because I can’t really afford to buy copies of books as a student."
   * "I am extremely grateful for making this available online.
 For research students like me who do not have easy access to foreign publications and are not able to afford those with our limited scholarships, this is a huge help."
   * "I learned about this book because my college is actively researching alternatives to print books, because of the expense to students."
+  * "Makes it a lot easier to get my materials for classes when they're available this way.
+Thanks."
 * Interested lay readers

   * "I read purely for my own pleasure, and thank you for making these texts freely available."
   * "I am a retired Italian university librarian, and I write articles on Wikipedia to share my knowledge.
 The open-access documentation is precious, thank you!!"
   * "I am a graduate but currently unemployed.
 I constantly seek for free resources online and try to upskill myself as much as I can and make productive use of my free time.
 I also like to share the free resources with my community."
   * "I am a senior citizen still in full-time employment.
 I enjoy learning."
+  * "OA improves the quality of my life as a retiree who likes to read academic books."
+  * "Self-teaching myself Chinese and Chinese history because of a recently acquired obsession with Chinese drama."
 * Independent or loosely-affiliated scholars

   * "I'm an independent researcher, and using a public library's open-source archive to find this resource."